programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 This ability for nanDECK to draw from an external directory of resources means that developing your own version of _Timeline_ or other variation of a card game need not to be a solo endeavour.
 A entire classroom of students could collect images and facts together in a single shared directory and spreadsheet.

-The downside of this approach is that the 'secrets' of each others cards would be visible to them and any subsequent play of the deck would not be a surprise.
-This is why this lesson suggests that each student make their own deck for printing or uploading into TTS so that they can combine their cards together and discover what each one has shared, in play.
+The downside of this approach is that the 'secrets' of each others cards would be visible and any subsequent play of the deck would not be a surprise.
+This is why this lesson suggests that each student make their own deck for printing or uploading into TTS, so that they can combine their cards together and discover what each one has shared through play.

 ## Conclusion

-It is hoped that this lesson will help facilitate a possible future in which history students and/or beginning game designers create and generate their own specific modification of _Timeline_, opting to cover a specific aspect of local history or a theme or other facet of coverage, and then share them online.
-These decks could be combined so that a deck covering local history could be interspersed with a history of a similar time but a different place or scope.
-In doing so, players will discover moments of synchronology and historical overlap that can surprise and delight (e.g. Oxford University is older than the Aztec Empire).
+It is hoped that this lesson will help facilitate a possible future in which history students and/or beginning game designers create and generate their own specific modification of _Timeline_, opting to cover a specific aspect of local history or a theme, and then share their work online.
+These decks could be combined, so that a deck covering local history could be interspersed with a history of a similar time, but a different place or scope.
+Through this process, players can discover moments of synchronology and historical overlap that can surprise and delight (e.g. Oxford University is older than the Aztec Empire).

-As well, while it is intended that this lesson will encourage others to create mods of their own of _Timeline_, it is also hoped that this experience will inspire others to create modification of other existing games.
-One could imagine creating and adding their own cards to decks not unlike 'Trivial Pursuit', 'Magic The Gathering', or even 'Uno'.
-Perhaps the next step after that would be a brand new game.
+While it is intended that this lesson will encourage others to create mods of their own of _Timeline_, it is also hoped that this experience will inspire others to create modifications of other existing games.
+One could imagine creating and adding their own cards to decks, not unlike 'Trivial Pursuit', 'Magic The Gathering', or even 'Uno'.
+Perhaps the next step would be a brand new game.

 I would like to end this lesson with another tenet from Eric Zimmerman’s "Manifesto for a Ludic Century":